siphemhlongo21-ctrl/Projects/README.md

-Hotel Booking System
-Overview

-This is a Hotel Booking System built using C#.
-It allows users to browse hotels, make bookings, and manage reservations.
-Login details and booking data are stored temporarily during the session; no database is used.
+This is a Pharmacy System built using C#.
+It allows users to browse medicines, manage prescriptions, and handle pharmacy tasks.
+Login and user data are stored temporarily during runtime; no database is used.

 Features

-Browse available hotels and rooms
+Browse medicines and health products

-Make new bookings

-View and manage existing reservations during the session
+Manage prescriptions

 User login with temporary session storage